BenjaminElifLarsen/SagaPratice/README.md

 #### Temporal

-A temporal follows this pattern //sentence(.|?)
+A temporal follows this pattern //sentence( |.|?)

-The temporal comments are just ideas and thoughts and are only present, because I work alone on this project.
+The temporal comments are just ideas and thoughts and are only present because I work alone on this project.
 If working with others such comments would be placed in the task/backlogs on the devops board until they could be resolved.